ybai34/Portfolio-Optimization-based-on-Technology-Companies-Stocks/README.md

 ## data.csv
 The primary dataset used for analyses within the Jupyter notebooks.
 Contains financial data in CSV format.

+## proposal.pdf
+A detailed proposal outlining the intended research or analysis methods, objectives, and expected outcomes of the project.
+Details in the proposal have been evolved during the course of the project, and as such, there are variations between the proposed and final implementation, as documented in the `report.pdf`.

 ## report.pdf
 A detailed report summarizing the findings, methodologies, and results of the financial analyses conducted in this project.